spc-group/ioc-austin/README.rst

 =============

 Austin **depends on the caproto-apps package** for communicating with an IOC Alive server.
 Make sure to install it first: ``pip install caproto-apps``.

-To use, install the IOC once with
+To use this robot IOC, install the IOC once with

 .. code:: bash